What Is an Oxygen Concentrator?

 - Keep the device in an open space.
 This makes it less likely to break or overheat.

 - Don’t block any vents on the concentrator.
-That makes it harder for it to do its job.
+Blocking them makes it harder for the concentrator to do its job.

 - If your device beeps or sounds an alarm, check the instruction manual.
 It could mean something’s wrong, and you’ll want to make sure you’re getting the right amount of oxygen.